 2. An AAUP bargaining unit member whose work does not require face-to-face interaction, or for which that interaction may be scheduled, may be eligible to work remotely.
-Tasks that benefit from analysis, design work, computer programming, word-processing and data entry.
+Tasks that benefit from uninterrupted work time are suitable for remote work.
+Such tasks include writing, editing, reading, analysis, design work, computer programming, word-processing and data entry.